MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/administer-a-peer-to-peer-topology-replication-transact-sql-programming.md

 ms.assetid: 4d0fa941-f9ea-4a14-aed9-34df593fc6f2
 caps.latest.revision: 38
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Administer a Peer-to-Peer Topology (Replication Transact-SQL Programming)
   Administering a peer-to-peer topology is similar to administering a typical transactional replication topology, but there are a number of areas with special considerations.
 The principal difference in administering a peer-to-peer topology is that some changes require the system to be *quiesced*.
 Quiescing a system involves stopping activity on published tables at all nodes and ensuring that each node has received all changes from all other nodes.
 For more information, see [Quiesce a Replication Topology &#40;Replication Transact-SQL Programming&#41;](../../../2014/relational-databases/replication/quiesce-a-replication-topology-replication-transact-sql-programming.md).

 > [!NOTE]
->  In a peer-to-peer topology, the distributor cannot be using an earlier version of [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] than a pull subscriber.
+>  In a peer-to-peer topology, the distributor cannot be using an earlier version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] than a pull subscriber.

 ### To add an article to an existing configuration